 Her study, "Quality of Life in Patients Undergoing CAR-T Therapy Versus Stem Cell Transplant," suggests patients receiving chimeric antigen receptor therapy (CAR-T cell therapy) do not experience a more significant decline in quality of life, compared with patients undergoing a bone marrow stem cell transplant using their own or donor stem cells.

 These news releases cover only a tiny portion of the cancer research shared at #ASCO19.
 You can visit the conference website to find the full listing of Mayo Clinic research highlighted at #ASCO19.

-Tags: bias, cancer, cancer prevention, CAR-T, clinical trials, colorectal cancer, DNA, Events, Findings, genetics, Hao Xie, hematology, Katharine Price, Mayo Clinic Cancer Center, multiple myeloma, Narjust Duma, News, oncology, quality of life, Rahma Warsame, Surbi Sidana, Vincent Rajkumar
+Tags: cancer, cancer prevention, CAR-T, clinical trials, colorectal cancer, DNA, Events, Findings, genetics, Hao Xie, hematology, Katharine Price, Mayo Clinic Cancer Center, multiple myeloma, Narjust Duma, News, oncology, quality of life, Rahma Warsame, Surbi Sidana, Vincent Rajkumar